ganlanyuan/tiny-slider/README.md

   });
 </script>
 ```
-NOTE: `fixedWidth` can only be changed to different positive integers.
-It can't be changed to different data type, 0 or negtive integer.
+NOTE: `fixedWidth` can only be changed to other positive integers.
+It can't be changed to negtive integer, 0 or other data type.
 *[top↑](#tiny-slider-20)*

 ## Methods